Schexnayder: First Family in Louisiana

 Glenn Conrad records sixteen entries about Henry Albert Schexnayder in his book "Civil Records of St Charles Parish".
 Henry's first wife Catherine dies before March 5, 1767.
 Henry marries Marainne Edelmeier, March 5, 1767.
 Henry dies January 4, 1776.

 His children from his first marriage are: Andre, Henry Albert, George, Ambroise, Jean Baptiste, Margaite, Catherine, Josetta and Julianne.
-The distribution of Henry's assents is dated April 20, 1776.
+The distribution of Henry's assets is dated April 20, 1776.
 After Marainne Edelmeier passes the distribution of her assets is dated November 15, 1892.
 Henry and Marainne had one son Epiphany.
 Among Marainne's effects is Henry and Marainne marriage Record.
 The marriage record states that "Henry Schexnayder native of Brussels on Brabant was the son of Simon Schexnayder and Anne Marie Vasdray".